atsepkov/drone/README.md

 you to make your tests more thorough.

 ### Basic Example
-A quick example webscraping a table from a web page into a json file for use in case:
+A quick example webscraping a table from a web page into a json file:
 ```javascript
 const fs = require('fs');
 const Drone = require('test-drone').Drone;